Skip to Main Content

 Los Gatos has a dining scene that punches above the weight of its population size.
 Manresa was, for years, the anchor of serious destination dining in the South Bay outside San Francisco, drawing the kind of notice that usually attaches to city-centre operations.
 The town also has Campo di Bocce, Centonove, and Coup De Thai spread across the downtown and surrounding blocks, representing a fairly diverse set of cuisine types for a town of this scale.

 In that context, Andale is the Mexican option in the immediate downtown core, a distinction that matters for residents and visitors who want something other than Italian or upscale California cuisine on a given evening.
 Mexican food at the casual-to-mid tier competes primarily on consistency, speed, and value density: how much flavour, how reliably, at what cost.
-These are the terms on which Andale would be assessed against its peer set across the South Bay, not against the tasting-menu operations that draw coverage from outlets like The French Laundry in Napa or Le Bernardin in New York City.
+These are the terms on which Andale would be assessed against its comparable set across the South Bay, not against the tasting-menu operations that draw coverage from outlets like The French Laundry in Napa or Le Bernardin in New York City.

 Planning a Visit